About Us Contact Shop

 4. Themed (Or Non-Themed) Dinner Parties

-Whether it has a theme like tapas in Madrid or it’s just a chill gathering that lasts late into the evening, dinner parties are one of the funnest things to do.
+Whether it has a theme like tapas in Madrid or it’s just a chill gathering that lasts late into the evening, dinner parties are one of the most fun things to do.
 I did multiple of them within the last year and it’s such a nice way to enjoy really good food and company.
 Definitely at or near the top of my personal list of favorite activities to do with friends.

-5. Create Powerpoint Presentations on (Very) Ridiculous Topics
+5. Create PowerPoint Presentations on (Very) Ridiculous Topics

-So for Example: “Why Dave Wouldn’t Survive in Medieval Times” or “Ranking Our Personal Red Flags.”
+So for example: “Why Dave Wouldn’t Survive in Medieval Times” or “Ranking Our Personal Red Flags.”

 6. Have a Themed Snack Board Night